Darko Suvin

 He is best known for several major works of criticism and literary history devoted to science fiction.
-He was editor of Science-Fiction Studies (later respelled as Science Fiction Studies) from 1973 to 1980.
+He was editor of Science-Fiction Studies (later renamed Science Fiction Studies) from 1973 to 1980.
 Since his retirement from McGill in 1999, he has lived in Lucca, Italy.
 He is a Fellow of the Royal Society of Canada (Academy of Humanities and Social Sciences).

 In 2009, he received Croatian SFera Award for lifetime achievement in science fiction.
 He is also a member of the Croatian Writers Society (HDP).

 In 2016, Suvin published a series of memoirs in the Croatian cultural journal Gordogan on his youth as a member of the Young Communist League of Yugoslavia during the Nazi occupation of Croatia and Yugoslavia and the first years of Josip Tito's Yugoslavia.
 His 2016 book Splendour, Misery, and Potentialities: An X-ray of Socialist Yugoslavia (published in translation as Samo jednom se ljubi: radiografija SFR Jugoslavije in Belgrade in 2014, in two printings), an attempt at a dialectical history of socialist Yugoslavia, is widely quoted in most recent books and articles in the emerging field of "post-Yugoslav studies".

 Biography

 Early life

-Suvin was born in Zagreb, Kingdom of Yugoslavia, on July 19, 1930 to a Croatian Jewish family of Miroslav and Truda (née Weiser) Šlesinger.
+Suvin was born in Zagreb, Kingdom of Yugoslavia, on July 19, 1930, to a Croatian Jewish family of Miroslav and Truda (née Weiser) Šlesinger.
 In Zagreb he attended the Jewish elementary school in Palmotićeva street.
 In 1939 his family changed the surname from Šlesinger to Suvin due to political situation and antisemitism caused by Nazi propaganda.
 When Suvin was a young child, there was great political strife in Yugoslavia.
 Originally a monarchy, Yugoslavia quickly succumbed to the Fascist occupation, and then later various other types of government.
 In the early 1940s, before the end of World War Two, a Nazi controlled bomb exploded close to Suvin, an event that was ultimately responsible for piquing his interest in science fiction, not because of the technology behind the bomb, but because he realized in even a slightly alternative world, he might have been killed right then and there.
 Many members of his family perished during the Holocaust, including his paternal grandparents Lavoslav and Josipa Šlesinger.

 Interest in literature

-After World War Two, Suvin became even more interested in science fiction.
+After World War Two, Suvin became even more interested in science.
 He earned his PhD from Zagreb University.
 Soon after, he published his first article, which was little more than a brief overview and survey of the SF genre.
-He continued to earn a living by translating a wide variety of science fiction books into his native language.
-They included The Seedling Stars and Day of the Triffids.
-In general, the more fascinating he found a book, the more likely he was to translate it.
+He continued to earn a living by translating a wide variety of science fiction books into his native language, including The Seedling Stars and Day of the Triffids.

-In Yugoslavia during the early 1960s, Suvin published his first book, a historical introduction to, or general overview of, science fiction as a whole.
-The works of Asimov, Heinlein and others were discussed in great detail, and several individual SF books were analyzed.
+In Yugoslavia during the early 1960s, Darko published his first book, a historical introduction to, or general overview of, science fiction as a whole.
+The works of Asimov, Heinlein, and others were discussed in great detail, and several individual SF books were analyzed.
 The book also included the results of his first article initially published in 1957.